CrimsonVista/UTAustin-Courses/2021sp_law379m/docs/law379m_syllabus.md

 language, social anxiety, time pressure, etc.), please contact the professor to work out a solution.

-## Programming Projects
+## Projects
-There will be five projects.
+There will be Four Projects.

 Each project will be, in any ways, a "guided tour."
 You will need to acquire the professor's code/modules for each project that will walk you through the rest of the lab.

-Different labs will permit different levels of collaboration.
-Please make sure that you understand what is and is not permitted for each lab and ask if you have any questions.
+You must work on each lab individually.

 ## Exams

-There will be two in-class, midterm exams.
-The professor is still figuring out how to test the remote students and more information will be forthcoming.
+There will be one midterm exam and one "floating" final exam.

 The exams will be exclusively ESSAY QUESTIONS, but will have no restrictions related to referring to the book, notes, or